apc523final/DM/README.md

 # DM
-our dark matter simulatin final project
+our dark matter simulation final project

+Began March 25, 2015
+Directories:
+  src - where the source code is